 - Full benefits, including health, dental, disability, & malpractice insurance

-- Small seed grants available for research projects
+- Departmental seed grants available for research projects

 - Support for evacuation insurance, international travel, and housing at field sites

-Submit your application, including a personal statement, CV, and three letters of recommendation through this website and send a separate letter of intent directly by email to firstname.lastname@example.org.
+Submit your application, including a letter of intent, personal statement, CV, and three letters of recommendation through this website.
 In your letter of intent, please describe what makes you interested in our program in particular.
 At least one of your three letters of recommendation should speak directly to your emergency medicine clinical skills, while the other two letters should speak to your research, teaching, and/or service experience.

 Applications for our Global Emergency Medicine fellowship are due on Friday September 29, 2017.
 Qualified applicants will be invited to interview with us on October 27, 2017 in Providence, RI.